First-order homotopical logic: Homotopical semantics

+We refer to \emph{loc. cit.} for the notion of an indexed product $\prod_fP$ (or more precisely, of the corresponding $\prod_f$-diagram) being \emph{stable with respect to a pullback square}

-is also a $\prod$-diagram.
-This condition is also known as the \emph{Beck-Chevalley condition}.
+(this is also known as the \emph{Beck-Chevalley condition}, and amounts to a certain morphism $\prod_g(h^*P)\to k^*\prod_fP$ being an isomorphism).

+We say that $\prod_fP$ is \emph{stable along a morphism} $k\colon D\to B$ if it is stable along each pullback square based on $k$ as above.

+By an \emph{indexed sum object} $\sum_fP$, we simply mean the codomain of a cocartesian morphism over $f$ with domain $P$.
+As in \cite{sentai}, when $f$ is a diagonal morphism and $P$ a terminal object, we will usually write $\Eq_A$ in place of $\sum_fP$.

+The stability or Beck-Chevalley condition for indexed sums is the same as the one for cocartesian morphisms, which was explained in \cite[\S1.6]{sentai} (cf. \cite[p.~342]{makkai-lauchli1}).

-\defn A fibration $\fibr{C}CB$ is a \emph{$h$-fibration} if it satisfies the following four conditions. \begin{enumerate}[(i),itemsep=0pt,topsep=-3pt] \item $\fib{C}$ has stable fiberwise finite products and coproducts and exponentials. \item $\B$ has finite products. \item For any product projection $\pi_2:A\times{}B\to{}B$ in $\B$ and any $P\in\Ob\fib{C}^{A\times{}B}$, there is a cocartesian lift of $\pi_2$ with domain $P$ and a $\prod$-diagram over $g$ based on $P$. \item All cocartesian lifts of product projections and $\prod$-diagrams over product projections are stable along all morphisms. \end{enumerate}
+\defn A fibration $\fibr{C}CB$ is a \emph{$h$-fibration} if it satisfies the following four conditions. \begin{enumerate}[(i),itemsep=0pt,topsep=-3pt] \item $\fib{C}$ has stable fiberwise finite products and coproducts and exponentials. \item $\B$ has finite products. \item For any product projection $\pi\colon{}A\times{}B\to{}B$ in $\B$ and any $P\in\fib{C}^{A\times{}B}$, there exists indexed sums and products $\sum_{\pi}P$ and $\prod_{\pi}P$, and these (i.e., the corresponding cocartesian morphisms and $\prod_\pi$-diagrams) are stable along all morphisms $k\colon D\to B$. \end{enumerate}